|

 http://www.examiner.com/x-10684-International-Travel-Examiner

-of the Bay Area Travel Writers, Inc., has published stories with Salon.com, Via Magazine, Travelers
+President of the Bay Area Travel Writers, Inc., has published stories with Salon.com, Via

-Tales and Seal Press anthologies, France: A Love Story: Women Write about the French Experience,
+Magazine, Travelers Tales and Seal Press anthologies, France: A Love Story: Women Write about

-writing and photography include two time Solas Travelers’ Tales Gold Awards, BATW Planet Earth,
+her writing and photography include two time Solas Travelers’ Tales Gold Awards, BATW Planet

-and Writers’ Digest.
-She travels the globe and has spent time with peoples in many cultures,
+Earth, and Writers’ Digest.
+She travels the globe and has spent time with peoples in many

-including Afghan women, Libyans, the Hopi, Amazon people, Tuvans, Mongolians, and Corsicans.
-She
+cultures, including Afghan women, Libyans, the Hopi, Amazon people, Tuvans, Mongolians, and

-has scuba dived with sharks in the Red Sea and trained champion Morgan horses.
+Corsicans.
+She has scuba dived with sharks in the Red Sea and trained champion Morgan

-on her off the beaten track adventures, often focusing on women in various cultures.
-A pioneer of
+abroad on her off the beaten track adventures, often focusing on women in various cultures.
+A

 Linda